mikolalysenko/box-intersect-benchmark/README.md

 ## Adding more test data

 To create a new generator, you can create a module in the `generators/` folder and add a reference to it in the distributions object in the `bench.js` file.
 You can also create new test cases by modifying the JSON configuration files in the `cases/` folder.
+The cases which are run

 ## Adding an algorithm